-Retailers will adopt three critical technology solutions to attract customers back to the store: 1) wayfinding, 2) mobile/ kiosk payments, and 3) Internet of Things (IoT) logistics platforms, according to CBRE’s latest dive into the retail tech experience.
+Retailers will adopt three critical technology solutions to attract customers back to the store.
+1) wayfinding, 2) mobile/ kiosk payments, and 3) Internet of Things (IoT) logistics platforms.
+This is according to CBRE’s latest dive into the retail tech experience.

-As more retailers use these technologies to drive sales, digital connectivity will play a significant role in delivering network speed, security and convenience expected by today’s customers.
+As more retailers use these technologies to drive sales, digital connectivity plays a role in delivering network speed, and security expected.

 “Convenience is repeatedly cited as the number one reason consumers shop online.
 Long lines and inadequate parking are the top reasons why consumers avoid the store.
 From mobile payment platforms to digital mall maps to parking sensors, tech investments should make shopping easier and more enjoyable for the consumer,” says Melina Cordero Managing Director of Retail Capital Markets at CBRE.

-As shoppers look to save time, occupant wayfinding solutions are expected to play a significant role in enabling indoor customer experience in malls and retail locations.
+As shoppers look to save time, occupant wayfinding solutions will play a significant role.
+In areas like enabling indoor customer experience in malls and retail locations.

-In-store shoppers download wayfinding apps on their smartphones and use built-in cellular 3G/4G service to get updated maps, transfer analytic data, install updates to the software.
+In-store shoppers download wayfinding apps on their smartphones.
+They can use built-in cellular 3G/4G service to get updated maps, transfer analytic data, install updates to the software.

-And while both Wi-Fi and LTE cellular connectivity can serve as networking solutions, LTE cellular connectivity is often a better option.
-A cellular connection is more reliable than Bluetooth or Wi-Fi, which require transmitters or access points every couple of hundred feet.
+Both Wi-Fi and LTE cellular connectivity can serve as networking solutions.
+However, LTE cellular connectivity is often a better option.
+A cellular connection is more reliable than Bluetooth or Wi-Fi, which requires a transmitter every couple of hundred feet.